 If you are uploading a file that is not compatible (a red or yellow “Original File Name”), you then have the option to encode a compatible version at the same resolution.

 Resolutions below the original will appear with a clickable box under the “Action” column.
 Select the resolutions you want to get and click on the “Encode” button.

 This process can take some time, depending on file size.
 While in progress, you’ll see a “Waiting” progress bar that confirms that the system is encoding the file.
 It is perfectly okay to leave this page while the progress bar is in motion without slowing the encoding process.

 When the encoding process finishes, the files automatically appear in your Dacast profile.
 From there, your viewers can select the best bitrate option for them.

-Note: If you decide or need to remove a bitrate option in the future, you can click the DELETE button.
+If you want or need to remove a bitrate option in the future, you can click the “Delete” button.

-In this article, we’ve covered the basics of multi-bitrate streaming for your video content.
-We’ve also provided instructions for how to add multi-bitrate streaming options for your viewers via your Dacast account.
-We hope you feel more confident to try out this feature, and we’d love to hear your feedback in the comment section below.
+Now that you know the basics of multi-bitrate streaming for your video content and how to add multi-bitrate streaming options for your viewers via your Dacast account, you should be ready to try this feature out for yourself.

 To learn more about this topic, you can also check out our article on Wirecast Pro video broadcasting software with multi-bitrate streaming.